gicentre/litvis/documents/tutorials/geoFormats.md

 ```

 Finally, it is possible to have 'holes' within polygons and even 'islands' within those holes in cases where one polygon ring is within another.
-Here is the geoJson that defines two further rings within the southern region.
+Here is the geoJSON that defines two further rings within the southern region.
 Note that in order to specify a hole, the order of coordinates is anti-clockwise whereas the outer ring and inner island, bounding 'positive' areas are in clockwise order.

 ```Javascript